carpentries/lesson-development-training/episodes/07-infrastructure.md

 Returning to the repository home page
 (e.g. by clicking the name of the project near the top left of the window), click the gear wheel icon near the top right, to edit the _About_ box.
-Paste the Pages URL into the _Website_ box and click _Save changes_.
+Check the box that says "Use your GitHub Pages website" to add the address of your lesson site to the About box.

 After following these steps, when you navigate to the pages URL, you should be see a lesson website with The Carpentries logo and "Lesson Title" in the top-left corner.
 You may need to wait a few minutes for the website to be generated.